Hypergravity

-Hypergravity is defined as the condition where the force of gravity exceeds that on the surface of the Earth.
+Hypergravity is defined as the condition where the force of gravity (real or perceived) exceeds that on the surface of the Earth.
 This is expressed as being greater than 1 g.
 Hypergravity conditions are created on Earth for research on human physiology in aerial combat and space flight, as well as testing of materials and equipment for space missions.
 Manufacturing of titanium aluminide turbine blades in 20 g is being explored by researchers at the European Space Agency (ESA) via an 8-meter wide Large Diameter Centrifuge (LDC).

 Bacteria

-NASA scientists looking at meteorite impacts discovered that most strains of bacteria were able to reproduce under pressures exceeding 7,500 g.
+NASA scientists looking at meteorite impacts discovered that most strains of bacteria were able to reproduce under acceleration exceeding 7,500 g.

 Recent research carried out on extremophiles in Japan involved a variety of bacteria including Escherichia coli and Paracoccus denitrificans being subject to conditions of extreme gravity.
 The bacteria were cultivated while being rotated in an ultracentrifuge at high speeds corresponding to 403,627 g.
 Another study that has been published in the Proceedings of the National Academy of Sciences, reports that some bacteria can exist even in extreme "hypergravity".
 In other words, they can still live and breed despite gravitational forces that are 400,000 times greater than what's felt here on Earth.